giharanw/simple-sms-portal/README.md

 # Simple SMS Portal

 ### ABOUT THE PROJECT
-Simple SMS Portal is Java application that lets you send sms to a single contact or multiple contacts instantly.
+Simple SMS Portal is a Java application that lets you send sms to a single contact or multiple contacts instantly.
 ### LICENSE
 Copyright © 2022 Gihara Wickramatunge.
 All Rights Reserved.